AdvaithKiran-3103/CS773pa2/README.md

 ## **2B:Dynamic set partitioning**
 ### **Approach**
-There are 4096 LLC sets in the dualcore out-of-order processor used in Champsim.
+There are 4096 LLC sets in the dualcore out-of-order processor used in Champsim.Here we are observing total access count and after a fixed number of accesses,we are checking the core misses of each cpu and based on the ratio we are allocating sets to that cpu
 ### **Observations**
 #### **1) Normalized IPC**
 #### **2) LLC MPKI comparision**